 DOMVS estate agency in Abbotsbury has been selling and letting homes since 2005 via its nearby Preston office.
 DOMVS has a good selection of property to buy in Abbotsbury, as well as property to rent in Abbotsbury and provides a choice of three easy ways to get a free valuation for either selling or letting your property.

-Properties in Abbotsbury had an overall average price of £433,400 over the last year.
+House prices in Abbotsbury have an overall average of £650,000 over the last year.
+Overall, the historical sold prices in

 Among the rolling Dorset hills, in a valley with a unique, temperate microclimate, is the small village of Abbotsbury.
 As beautiful as the National Landscape within which is sits, Abbotsbury is the perfect example of a ‘picture postcard’ village.
 Its main street, lined with stone cottages, widens to what was once a central market square, still the heart of the village and location of Strangways Hall, several independent shops and tearooms, and one of Abbotsbury’s two characterful pubs.